 If you’re a savvy reader, you may have noticed that I spelled the herb’s name two different ways.
 Pepicha is, indeed, also known as pepicha as well as thin papalo, tepicha, and escobeta.
 Sometimes confused with papalo, this native upright herb can be used similarly and is often used to flavor meat dishes.
 Where papalo has broad-shaped leaves and a different flavor profile, pepicha has narrow leaves, albeit a similar look to papalo.

 Porophyllum linaria Information

 Pipicha can be found in markets in the late spring or throughout the year dried and is used to flavor food as well as a medicinal herb.
-It not only puts a delicious finishing touch on dishes, but contains vitamins C and B, as well as calcium and iron.
-The volatile oils of this herb contain terpines, compounds that act as antioxidants – those gems that help protect cells from free-radicals and environmental toxins.
+It not only puts a delicious finishing touch on dishes but contains vitamins C and B, as well as calcium and iron.
+The volatile oils of this herb contain terpenes, compounds that act as antioxidants – those gems that help protect cells from free radicals and environmental toxins.

 Because pipicha is delicate and has a short shelf life, it should be refrigerated when fresh and used within 3 days.